7 Simple Steps to NDIS Registration

 Being an NDIS service-provider signals to participants you’re trustworthy and competent.
 So you must first prove you meet the standards of the National Quality and Safeguarding Framework (QSF).

-To do this, you’ll be required to generate extensive business documentation before you can be accepted for registration and pass compliance.
+To do this, you’ll be required to generate extensive business policies and processes before you can be accepted for registration and pass compliance.

-So there’s no need to try drafting your own, or pay thousands of dollars to a lawyer to write you multiple documents from scratch.
+So there’s no need to try drafting your own, or pay thousands of dollars to a lawyer to write you multiple policies and processes from scratch.

 As a subscriber to Centro CORE, you’ll also get careful, step-by-step guidance on NDIS registration and compliance – including how to complete the tricky self-assessment module.

 7. Submitting your application

 Once you’ve prepared each of the previous steps, you should be ready to apply.
 To do this online, you’ll need to sign up for a PRODA account, in order to access the NDIS “myplace” portal.

-From there, you complete an ‘Intent to register’ application and you’ll be taken through the process to register your chosen Services and Supports and upload your supporting documents.
+From there, you complete an ‘Intent to register’ application and you’ll be taken through the process to register your chosen Services and Supports and upload your supporting files.